mercyplaisir/mercyplaisir/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+- 📫 How to reach me: kirangimercyplaisir@gmail.com
 -->
-- Crypto Enthusiast
+- Crypto mf
 - Turning my ideas into reality

-- 📫 How to reach me: kirangimercyplaisir@gmail.com
 - ⚡ Fun fact: did you that i know that we know python is the future